ribeirux/jalphanode/README.md

 **Requirements: JDK 6 compliant JVM.**

-## Download
+## Building jalpahnode distribution

-Grab the latest binary distribution or checkout the last source code from the repository.
+Jalphanode uses [Maven](http://maven.apache.org/) as a buil tool.
+Make sure you have Maven 2.1.0 or higher installed.
 Note that jalphanode requires JDK 1.6 or higher.

+To build jalpjhanode:
+1. Download the source from [here](https://github.com/ribeirux/jalphanode/archive/master.zip).
+2. Unzip the contents and in the project root directory execute: `mvn clean install`.
+This will build jalphanode and run all tests.
+To skip the tests when building execute `mvn clean install -DskipTests`
-Unzip the contents of the binary distribuition into a new folder.
+3. Grab the jalphanode distribution located in dist/target/jalphanode-${version}-bin.zip and unzip the contents into a new folder.

 ![folder structure](https://raw.github.com/wiki/ribeirux/jalphanode/img/folder-structure.png)